hadihassanbaloch/PenguinsClassification/README.md

 # 🤖 Machine Learning App

-This is machine learning app
+### This is machine learning app to predict the Penguins species based on it's feature.

 ## Demo App